tyseer2335/forecast-ai/deliverables/D1/planning.md

     * **Where**: Discord, our main communication channel for real-time discussions
     * **Purpose**: To resolve time-sensitive issues swiftly, ensuring quick coordination and decision making for in-depth questions

+  We will take meeting notes using Google docs.

 #### Q9: How will you organize your team?